huseinzol05/project-suka-suka/README.md

 <img alt="logo" width="30%" src="mysejahtera-simulation/selangor.gif">

-Use [mysejahtera-density](mysejahtera-density) to generate hotspot polygons and simple simulation.
+Use [mysejahtera-density](mysejahtera-density) to generate hotspot polygons and do hotspot simulation for next 4 weeks if 0%, 25%, 50%, 75% and 90% vaccine efficiencies.